raspberrypilearning/python-web-server-with-flask/en/step_2.md

 --- task ---

 Open your web browser and enter the URL `http://127.0.0.1:5000/`.
-You should see a white screen with the words `Hello world`:
+You should see a white screen with the words `Hello world`.

-**Note:** `127.0.0.1` means 'home' i.e. this computer, and `:5000` means 'port 5000', which is the port the web server is running on.
+**Note:** `127.0.0.1` means 'home', i.e. this computer. `:5000` means 'port 5000', which is the port the web server is running on.

 --- /task ---